 \subsubsection{Non-local correlators}

-All the quantities discussed by us at strong coupling until now concerned 1-point functions of gauge invariant operators.
-They can be reliably computed by doing calculations in classical gravity, as described.

-Because of the underlying large-$N_{c}$ hierarchy, the problem of finding connected 2- and higher-point functions correlation functions decouples from the problem of finding the 1-point functions discussed so far.
-Such correlation functions can be thought of as correlation functions of the bulk free (for 2-point functions) or weakly interacting (for higher-point functions) quantum fields\footnote{They should not be confused with the underlying strongly coupled QFT for which both the classical bulk background, as well as as free bulk quantum fields are an effective description.} living on top of gravitational backgrounds when the insertion points of the bulk correlators are taken to the boundary~\cite{Banks:1998dd}.
-In the following, we will focus on 2-point functions.
+All the quantities we have discussed at strong coupling concerned one-point functions of gauge invariant operators.
+Because of the underlying large-$N_{c}$ hierarchy, the problem of finding connected two- and higher-point functions correlation functions decouples from the problem of finding the one-point functions discussed thus far.
+Such correlation functions can be thought of as correlation functions of the bulk free (for two-point functions) or weakly interacting (for higher-point functions) quantum fields\footnote{They should not be confused with the underlying strongly coupled QFT for which both the classical bulk background and free bulk quantum fields are effective descriptions.} living on top of gravitational backgrounds when the insertion points of the bulk correlators are taken to the boundary~\cite{Banks:1998dd}.
+In the following, we will focus on two-point functions.

-Since we are talking about time dependent setups and, hence, Lorentzian correlators, the distinction between Wightman, retarded, etc correlators is appropriate~\cite{Skenderis:2008dh,Skenderis:2008dg}.
-Towards this end, the retarded correlator depends only on the gravitational background and captures the response of the strongly coupled QFT to sources.
-However the Wightman correlator depends both on the constructed gravitational background and the state of the bulk quantum field.
-Therefore its calculation is challenging in time dependent processes and, unless one creates a non-equilibrium state using sources exciting the vacuum or a thermal state~\cite{Chesler:2011ds,Chesler:2012zk,Keranen:2014lna,Keranen:2015mqc}, one has to deal with an additional freedom of initial conditions to scan.
+Since we are talking about time dependent setups and, hence, Lorentzian correlators, the distinction between Wightman, retarded, or other correlators is appropriate~\cite{Son:2002sd,Herzog:2002pc,Skenderis:2008dh,Skenderis:2008dg}.
+Toward this end, the retarded correlator depends only on the gravitational background and captures the response of the strongly coupled QFT to sources.
+However, the Wightman correlator depends on both the constructed gravitational background and the state of the bulk quantum field.
+Therefore, its calculation is challenging in time dependent processes and, unless one creates a non-equilibrium state using sources exciting the vacuum or a thermal state~\cite{Chesler:2011ds,Chesler:2012zk,Keranen:2014lna,Keranen:2015mqc}, one has to deal with an additional freedom of initial conditions to scan.

-It should perhaps not come as a surprise that to date there were no studies of such correlators in an expanding plasma.
-Noteworthy works in this area are Refs.~\cite{Chesler:2011ds,Chesler:2012zk,Keranen:2014lna,Keranen:2015mqc}, which studied equilibration of scalar operator 2-point functions under a spatially uniform quench.
+It should perhaps not come as a surprise that to date there have been no studies of such correlators in an expanding plasma.
+Noteworthy works in this area were Refs.~\cite{Chesler:2011ds,Chesler:2012zk,Keranen:2014lna,Keranen:2015mqc}, which studied equilibration of scalar operator two-point functions under a spatially uniform quench.